 Betong Stadium

-Betong Stadium is a multi-purpose venue in Betong, Thailand’s southernmost town in Yala Province.
+Betong Stadium is a multi-purpose venue in Thailand’s southernmost town in Yala Province.
 Information is limited regarding regular tenants, and there appears to be no established 11-a-side club currently competing in the national league system.

 Further delving reveals that the Betong District Cup, played between six different teams, was staged at the stadium, as the local authority looked to promote the values of using free time beneficially, to stay away from drugs and all vices.
 It also stages other community activities.